 An audition is required for admittance into the music theatre program, and for scholarship consideration.
 All students are asked to first submit an application to the Office of Admissions before scheduling an audition.
 In-person auditions are held on scheduled audition dates before a panel of two or more music faculty members.
-Students unable to attend the scheduled audition dates may call the coordinator of auditions to discuss the possibility of a weekday audition.
+Students unable to attend the scheduled audition dates may contact the Fine Arts Coordinator at email@example.com about an alternate audition date.
 Auditions take place every February.

 What to prepare